How much protein do I need per day in my diet?

 A high-quality protein has a good ratio of essential amino acids and allows your body to use them effectively.

-You can have a lot more protein than you need, but if the protein you're eating is low in one important amino acid, known as a limiting amino acid, it stops everything else from working or at least slows it down.
+You can have a lot more protein than you need, but if the protein you're eating is low in an important amino acid, known as a limiting amino acid, it stops everything else from working or at least slows it down.

 High-quality proteins have more limiting amino acids, which means your body can better utilize that protein source.

-protein sources
+Protein sources

-A new study from the Journal of the American Medical Association (JAMA) looks at not only protein intake, but also where people get their protein.
+A new study from the Journal of the American Medical Association (JAMA) looks not only at protein intake, but also where people get their protein.

 - Smoke.